ConvertKit/convertkit-woocommerce/readme.txt

 == Changelog ==

 ### 1.4.2 2022-xx-xx
+* Fix: Improved checkout performance by not requesting ConvertKit Forms, Tags and Sequences from the API when not needed
-* Fix: Renamed Courses to Sequences on Subscription dropdown option, to reflect ConvertKit
+* Fix: Renamed Courses to Sequences on Subscription dropdown option
 * Fix: Purchase Data: If enabled, always send purchase data to ConvertKit, regardless of how the order is created or the payment method used
 * Fix: Purchase Data: Once purchase data is sent to ConvertKit, don't keep sending it when e.g. the order's status changes